Concussions in American football: Recovery efforts

 Concussions are proven to cause loss of brain function.
 This can lead to physical and emotional symptoms such as attention disorders, depression, headaches, nausea, and amnesia.
-These symptoms can last for days or week and even after the symptoms have gone, the brain still will not be completely normal.
+These symptoms can last for days or weeks and even after the symptoms have gone, the brain still will not be completely normal.
 Players with multiple concussions can have drastically worsened symptoms and exponentially increased recovery time.

 Researchers at UCLA used a brain-imaging tool to identify a certain protein found in five retired NFL players.
 The presence and accumulation of tau proteins found in the five living players, are associated with Alzheimer's disease.
 Previously, this type of exam could only be performed with an autopsy.
-Scientists at UCLA created a chemical marker that binds to the abnormal proteins and they are able to view this with Positron Emission Tomography (PET) scan.
+Scientists at UCLA created a chemical marker that binds to the abnormal proteins and they are able to view this with positron emission tomography (PET) scan.
 Researcher at UCLA, Gary Small explains, "Providing a non-invasive method for early detection is a critical first step in developing interventions to prevent symptom onset and progression in CTE".

-Post-Concussive symptoms (PCS) is an area of recovery that is often not discussed.
+Post-concussive symptoms (PCS) is an area of recovery that is often not discussed.
 New evidence suggest that new recovery protocols have been recommended and designed to more adequately and efficiently recover from concussions.
 PCS is a concussion symptom lasting longer than 14 days.
 Current protocols suggest that the athlete refrain from any physical activity until symptoms free.
 However, according to the Journal of Athletic Training "a physiological approach to prolonged recovery from sport-related concussion" suggests some aerobic activity may be beneficial to more appropriate healing from concussion, and may lessen the reoccurrence of repeated concussions.

 There has been promising evidence that blood flow restriction based exercises can be used to improve Post-Concussion Syndrome (PCS).
 "The leading theory supporting this is that human growth hormone is released in response to increased lactate production from exercise, enhancing the brain function and recovery".
 This exercise based program could potentially be used in conjunction with aerobic therapy to better improve concussion symptoms during the recovery process.

 As of 2011, all 32 NFL teams are required to have at least one Physical Therapist on staff.
 Physical Therapist can help with current and former NFL players that have experienced a concussion.
-A Vestibular Physical Therapist can create customize treatment for dizziness and balance dysfunction associated with a concussion.
+A Vestibular Physical Therapist can create customized treatment for dizziness and balance dysfunction associated with a concussion.